piciuok/FromValidator/README.md

 }
 ```

-firstName, phone, email is just name of form element. **Each form element must have a name.**
+firstName, phone, email are just name of form elements. **Each form element must have a unique name.**

-Order of processing rules is just order of rules in your object - for phone: first will be required, second phone.
+Order of processing rules is just order of rules in your **Constraint** object - for field with name phone first will be 'required', second 'phone'.

 ## ...and rules

-For now, we have only 3 rules available - yes - it's simple but powerful validator :>
+For now, we have only 4 rules available - yes - it's simple but powerful validator :>

 | ruleName | description |
 | --- | --- |